MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-X-Procedural-Rules/part-385-Rules-Practice-Procedure/subpart-B-Pleadings-Tariff-Rate-Filings-Notices-Tariff-Rate-Examination-Orders-To-Show-Cause-Intervention-Summary-Disposition/section-385.203.md

 (c) *Combined filings.* If two or more pleadings, or one or more pleadings and a tariff or rate filing are included as items in a single filing each such item must be separately designated and must conform to the requirements which would be applicable to it if filed separately.

-(d) *Form of notice.* If a pleading or tariff or rate filing must include a form of notice suitable for publication in the Federal Register, the company shall submit the draft notice in accordance with the form of notice specifications prescribed by the Secretary and posted under the Filing Procedures link at *http://www.ferc.gov* and available in the Commission's Public Reference Room.
+(d) *Form of notice.* If a pleading or tariff or rate filing must include a form of notice suitable for publication in the Federal Register, the company shall submit the draft notice in accordance with the form of notice specifications prescribed by the Secretary and posted on the Commission's website under Filing Procedures at *https://www.ferc.gov.*

 [Order 225, 47 FR 19022, May 3, 1982, as amended by Order 647, 69 FR 32439, June 10, 2004; Order 663, 70 FR 55725, Sept.
 23, 2005; 71 FR 14642, Mar.
 23, 2006; Order 714, 73 FR 57538, Oct.
-3, 2008]
+3, 2008; Order 899, 88 FR 74032, Oct.
+30, 2023]